maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 ![image](https://maelfabien.github.io/assets/images/expl5_13.png)

+The most common mistake is to have classified a song as a hit whereas it was not (14 cases).

 We can now try to understand the output of the classifier by looking at the feature importance :

 ```python